Did environmental factors contribute to your accident, like an obstructed view?

 Mr. Wittenberg turned on his left-turn signal as he approached the S.W.
 152nd Avenue intersection.
 When he got to the intersection, he stopped.
 At a complete stop, he waited for the northbound traffic to pass so he could make his turn.

-Mr. Faherty saw Wittenberg begin to move into the intersection from about a half a block away.
-Mr. Faherty tried to avoid the crash by slamming on his brakes, rather than swerve into the left-hand lane.
+Mr. Faherty saw Wittenberg begin to move into the intersection from about half a block away.
+Mr. Faherty tried to avoid the crash by slamming on his brakes, rather than swerving into the left-hand lane.

 He and his fishing buddies skidded straight ahead and collided with Mr. Wittenberg’s vehicle in the right-hand lane, as the Wittenberg station wagon and the first two-thirds of the trailer had cleared the highway.